mo7amedgom3a/Programmer-s-Social-Hub/README.md

 - **User Profiles**: Create and manage developer profiles with features to follow/unfollow other users, showcase skills, and highlight areas of interest.
 - **Posts and Code Sharing**: Share programming tips, tricks, tutorials, errors, and code snippets using a built-in code editor.
 - **Real-time Notifications**: Get real-time updates on comments, reactions, and followers.
-- **Image Uploads**: Support for image uploads with Cloudflare CDN integration.
+- **Image Uploads**: Support for image uploads with cloudinary CDN integration.
 - **Search**: Powerful search functionality with topic and profile suggestions.
 - **Microservices Architecture**: Scalable architecture with independent services for security, user management, posts, notifications, and more.